Arunima-Paul/MySQL_Insights-about-Consumer-Goods-Company/README.md

 •	The Direct channel made 406.69 M (15.48%) and the Distributor channel had the lowest sales at 297.18 M (11.31%).

-•	This shows that most of the sales came through the Retail Channel.
+•	This shows that most of the sales came through the Retailer Channel.

 **10. Get the Top 3 products in each division that have a high total_sold_quantity in the fiscal_year 2021?**